eDyablo/study-docker-way/course introduction/README.md

 During the demonstration part you may interrupt and ask questions but I encourage you to postpone the questions to the second part  if it's possible.

+This is it about the course purpose and structure and we are ready to actually start the course.
+So lets jump right in.

 ## What is Docker?

 In simple words Docker helps build lightweight and portable software containers that simplify application development, testing, and deployment.

+Of course Docker is a lot more complicated than this simple definition.
+But from a user point of you it's a command-line or UI tool that allows to create, maintain and manage containers on the user's system.

 ### What are containers?